- Spanish and Portuguese

 - Modern and Contemporary Spanish America

-Professor Price is affiliated with the Program in Media and Modernity and is a core member of the 2012-2015 PIIRS Research Community on Empire.
+Professor Price is affiliated with the Program in Media and Modernity and the Program in Latin American Studies, and was a core member of the 2012-2015 PIIRS Research Community on Empire.

 - “Games and Systems: Digital Art from Cuba” Frieze (March/April 2013)